Limekilns to Burntisland

 Follow the coast to St David’s Harbour at Dalgety Bay and then on to Downing Point.
 It’s worth going up the steps to see the WWII gun emplacements and panoramic views across the Firth of Forth.
 Pass Donibristle Chapel and the ruins of St Bridget’s Kirk onto the village of Aberdour.
 Aberdour boasts many attractions including the 14th Century castle and gardens, 16th Century doocot and St Fillan’s Church.

-Head up the path over Hawkcraig cliffs and through woodlands to Starley Burn with its interesting waterfalls, distinctive due to the lime deposits left by the falling water.
+Head up the path over Hawkcraig cliffs and through woodlands to Starley Burn with its interesting waterfalls, which are distinctive due to the lime deposits left by the falling water.

 There are two spectacular beaches at Aberdour Black Sands and Aberdour Silver Sands which has an award-winning cafe.